KERRY DAVID

 Professionally, Kerry David is an award-winning filmmaker.
 Personally, she is a lifelong advocate for wildlife.
 (Click for Bio)

-Learning about the devastating effects of global poaching and human/wildlife conflicts in Africa (the loss of natural habitat due to human encroachment), compelled Kerry to act and join the leagues of champions around the world, who are all-in to prevent further loss of our endangered species and their habitat.
+Kerry was at a “Save the Elephants” fundraiser in Los Angeles when she first learned about the devastating effects of the global poaching industry and human/wildlife conflicts in Africa (the loss of natural habitat due to human encroachment).
+She felt compelled to act.
+She decided to join the leagues of champions around the world, ready to do what ever it would take to protect vulnerable species in Africa and their precious habitats.

-Kerry’s TEDx Talk recounts how she and her team chose to engage by making the now, multiple award-winning film: Breaking Their Silence: Women on the Frontline of the Poaching War If you’re curious about the global poaching industry and want to learn and explore it through the female lens, from the source - this is the film for you!
+Kerry was invited to give a TEDx Talk recounting her journey throughout Africa and Asia filming her now, multiple award-winning film: Breaking Their Silence: Women on the Frontline of the Poaching War If you’re curious about the global poaching industry and want to learn and explore it through the female lens, from the source - this is the film for you!
 Click here to watch.

 Launching Over and Above Africa was Kerry’s first step in a life long promise to advocate for endangered species, and support the communities they impact.
 Encouraging other volunteers to join her on this journey and bring their innate skills to the table is a priority.